MaxLuchs/guessing_game/Readme.md

     Using Recursion within Result.map:

-# How to do Error-Handling within a Loop
+# How to do Error-Handling within a Loop in Rust

 ```
 // Cannot use Closures for recursion.